 To define Ghostly International would only serve to limit it.
 Always evolving, always incorporating new sounds and new facets to its cultural identity, Ghostly still maintains its bottom line: to bring great art to people with open eyes and open ears.

-TOBACCO’s newest album Sweatbox Dynasty, out now on Ghostly International, finds the rural recluse resurrecting an old approach to hack a new path through…Read More
+Tobacco’s newest album Sweatbox Dynasty, released earlier this year on Ghostly International, found the rural recluse resurrecting an old approach to hack a new…Read More

 Tycho has shared two new remixes of the first single “Division” off current release Epoch.
 Kaitlyn Aurealia Smith delivers a melting ambient epic while…Read More

 Ghostly International artist Lord RAJA has just shared his new dance track “Fox Den” courtesy of the Adult Swim Singles Program.
 This nocturnal instrumental,…Read More